Giga (brand)

 Some of Giga's games have had consumer port releases onto consoles with the sexual content removed.
 For example, Kono Aozora ni Yakusoku o was ported to the PlayStation 2 in 2007 and the PlayStation Portable in 2009.
 Baldr Force was ported to the Dreamcast and PlayStation 2 and Baldr Bullet "Revellion" was ported to the PlayStation 2.

 Kono Aozora ni Yakusoku o was very well received and was awarded the Bishōjo Game Award gold prize in the scenario, theme song, romance, and user approval categories in addition to the grand prize in 2006.
 Baldr Sky Dive1 "Lost Memories" was awarded the Moe Game Award silver prize in the theme song category in 2009.

-Giga announced that they will go out of business on March 31, 2023.
+Giga announced that they will shut down March 31, 2023 and ending its selling its titles.